arnicas/interactive-vis-course/Week1/README.md

 You can see all your gists by looking here - where you fill in your own user name where mine is: `https://gist.github.com/arnicas`.
 If you want to edit or delete it, click on the header for one from the list.

-### Intro to HTML/CSS:
+### Review of HTML/CSS:

 Have a look at this fun project, Tufte CSS: http://www.daveliepmann.com/tufte-css/.

 A refresher on HTML and CSS is necessary -- you can't afford to NOT be good at CSS with interactive graphics.
 It's as important as Javascript.
 There's a refresher in Ch 3 of IDVW.

 **Homework**: Style [this page](files/wapo_debates_article.html) to look like the news website of your choice or like Tufte.
 Make a gist (index.html for the file name!) and send it to me.
 You can keep the styles in the page or in a file you load.
+Send me the gist link, subject 'Weeek1: Style article.'

 ### Javascript Review